Track Etiquette: 10 Rules For Runners & Walkers

 Many tracks can feel somewhat isolated, so if you’re there alone and/or it’s dark, be very mindful of your surroundings.
 There have been a couple incidents in the early mornings at our local track, and as a result, I don’t run there in the early mornings anymore.
 If you have to go very early or very late, take a friend if at all possible.
 (Here are other tips for staying safe when running in the dark.)

 There are special rules for indoor tracks

 It’s important to note that indoor tracks generally have different rules– they may switch if you go counterclockwise or clockwise so check the signs.
-There may be specific COVID rules too.

 If indoors, never stop on turns